 Descending triangle patterns are bearish chart patterns.
 Descending triangles are formed by drawing trend lines that connect to form the triangle pattern.
 Watch our video below to learn more about the significance of descending triangles when trading.
+You can also read more below on descending triangles and how to predict price movements!

 This triangle pattern forms as a continuation pattern during a downtrend.
 This is a really popular trend amongst traders.
 Hence, it shows a clear sign that demand for the stock is weakening.